In this post, you’ll learn:

 It’s been five years since Brown developed his tool to hack into these systems, and plenty of companies have switched to a more secure, higher frequency standard.

-However, many businesses still have not updated and still use the 125khz EM4100 cards and fobs, making them very vulnerable to attacks.
+However, many businesses have not updated and used the 125khz EM4100 cards and fobs, making them vulnerable to attacks.

 How to copy 125khz cards with an RFID copier?